 Enhancing Student Self-Reflection

-By asking students to explain their thinking, this approach encourages metacognition – thinking about one’s own thought processes.
+By asking students to explain their thinking, this approach encourages metacognition – thinking about one’s own thought processes, which aligns closely with AI-driven learning insights.
 This self-reflection is a crucial skill for deep learning and can help students become more aware of their own understanding and areas for improvement.

 Improving Assessment Design